-Technological progress also may influence possibilities for AIP rink expansion, e.g., the use of rubber/plastic liners.
+Technological progress also may influence possibilities for AIP rink expansion.
+Staff, e.g., demonstrated enthusiasm for the possibilities of NICE rinks, i.e, the use of rubber/plastic liners.
 These liners conserve water loss during thaws and will may be moved from park to park as demographic shifts influence skating demand.